Current plans

 God's Word for everyone

 The role of priests is first and foremost to proclaim the Word.
-That Word with a capital letter is the Word of God, and the Word of God is contained in the Bible.
+The Word with a capital letter is the Word of God, and the Word of God is contained in the Bible.
 In a book that almost every Christian has at home, but which at the same time almost none of them read regularly.
 Moreover, it is according to this Word that the Bible was not and is not intended for private interpretation.
 Every fortnight on Sundays at 3 pm we can listen to a Bible presentation with the interpretation of specific sacred texts.

 Starting in Advent, December 14, 2025.